Milovets/code-refactor-html-css/README.md

 # code-refactor-html-css
-Challenge 1
+CSS Git Challenge (1)

 ## Purpose
-A website that provides information on Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
+A marketing agency website that provides information on Search Engine Optimization, Online Reputation Management, and Social Media Marketing.

 ## Built With
     * HTML
     * CSS

 ## Contribution
-Made with ❤️️ by Horiseon
+Made with ❤️️ by Eli Milovets

-### @2019 Horiseon
+### ©2019 Horiseon